SyncfusionExamples/EJ2-DataGrid-BlazorServer-GridEdit-EditTemplate-TimePicker/README.md

-# EJ2-DataGrid-BlazorServer-GridEdit-EditTemplate-TimePicker
+# Blazor DataGrid with TimePicker Edit Form

-This demo helps us to render the TimePicker control in EditForm and update the values in datasource on saving
+This sample explains how to render the TimePicker control in EditForm of Blazor DataGrid.